willstepp/writings/joseph-the-son/jts.md

 Joseph spit his words.

-“You don’t want to show cause you ain’t been doing nothing.”
+“You don’t want to show me cause you ain’t been doing nothing.”

 Jesse walked closer and did not stop until he was right at his feet.
 He then kicked them hard and mashed his toe into the concrete.
 Joseph squirmed free and rose He stared square at Jesse.

-“Why don’t you cut it out, Jesse?”
+“Why don’t you cut it out?”

 “What you gonna do about it?
 Bastard boy.”